bradgwest/paap/write/paper.md

-pre-training a feature space with stacked autoencoders, optimizes network parameters by computing a probability distribution for membership to a set of cluster centroids and uses stochastic gradient descent via backpropagation to learn an mapping which minimizes the Kullback-Leibler (KL) divergence to that distribution.
+pre-training a feature space with stacked autoencoders, optimizes network parameters by computing a probability distribution for membership to a set of cluster centroids and uses stochastic gradient descent via backpropagation to learn a mapping which minimizes the Kullback-Leibler (KL) divergence to that distribution.

 DCEC uses the same principles, substituting, as mentioned above, a CAE for stacked